-This is about my adventure of getting from Old Manali to Solong, but first…
+This is about my adventure of independently hiking from Manali through the Solang Valley in India, but first…

-Having recovered from a toxic stomach, and long since given up on my bamboo flute producing anything more than a gasping squeak, it was time to leave McLeod Ganj and the friendly Tibetans there for some real adventure.
+Having recovered from getting extremely sick in India, and long since given up on my bamboo flute producing anything more than a gasping squeak, it was time to leave McLeod Ganj and the friendly Tibetans (along with the 14th Dalai Lama) there for some real adventure.

-I enjoyed a free chiropractic session on a bus that hit its prime during the Korean War and rattled my way higher into the Himalayas to the famous little town of Manali.
+I enjoyed a free chiropractic session on a decrepit bus that hit its prime during the Korean War and rattled my way higher into the Himalayas to the famous little town of Manali, India.

-After years of vagabonding, you know almost immediately when you come to a place whether you will like it and stay for a while, or if a place will have to grow on you slowly.
+After many years of vagabonding travel, you know almost immediately when you come to a place whether you will like it and stay for a while, or if a place will have to grow on you slowly.
 Like a fungus.

 But even sipping chai and playing Chinese checkers couldn’t compare to what was waiting just outside.

 Sun glinted off the snow on distant massifs at the end of my valley.
 Set against a blue sky, they were impressive, and seemed as good a place as any to get myself into some trouble.
 I was wild with adventure lust.

 I wanted to independently hike from Manali through the Solang Valley toward the infamous Rohtang Pass at 13,051 feet.

 From Manali to the Solang Valley

 Maps were spread on the table; a compass joined.
 Wood smoke filled my nostrils.
 A yak laden with straw clambered up the path outside my window, followed by a leathery-skinned woman yielding a stick.
 Pulse quickened.